KevinCurtisDev/todo_list_app/README.md

 ![pwa](https://github.com/The-masta-blasta/todo_list_app/blob/master/todo-images/competitorPWA.png)

 ## Further enhancements
-I would like to connect the quote generator engine to a quotation API endpoint in order to expand the number of possible quotes generated.
-I would also like to add a few more categories to choose from.
+Further enhancements could be made to the ToDo web application by folling the lighthouse audit recommendations.
+It could also be connected to a database in order to attain datapersistence.
+A database used in conjunction with a service worker and indexDB would greatly enhance the usability of the application and allow for offline usage.